padok-team/docs-terraform-guidelines/contexte_pattern.md

 The context pattern for **WYSIWYG** aims to keep your code DRY (Don't repeat yourself)! 🌞

-Thus all concepts from the **WYSIWYG** pattern applies for this pattern.
+Thus all concepts from the **WYSIWYG** pattern apply to this pattern.

 ## Terragrunt context proposal